 Outbreak Notification –

-Immediately notify MDARD of potential foodborne outbreaks by emailing an illness complaint information Form A or equivalent to MDARD’s Food Safety Planning and Response (FSPR) at MDARD-MI-FSPR@michigan.gov, even if telephone contact with MDARD has already taken place.
+Immediately notify MDARD of potential foodborne outbreaks by emailing an illness complaint information Form A or equivalent to MDARD’s Emergency Response and Enforcement Unit (EREU) at MDARD-MI-FSPR@michigan.gov, even if telephone contact with MDARD has already taken place.
 (MPR 15)

 If the outbreak is associated with an MDARD-regulated facility, include an FI-238 form along with the Form A or equivalent.
+(MPR 15)

 Isolated foodborne illness complaints -Please do not send alerts for isolated incidents involving one person or persons living in the same household, unless:

-The alleged illness(es) was/were caused by food obtained from an MDARD- or Federally-regulated facility – report these incidents by emailing the FI 238 form and any other additional documentation to MDA-Complaints@michigan.gov .
+The alleged illness(es) was/were caused by food obtained from an MDARD- or Federally regulated facility – report these incidents by emailing the FI 238 form and other additional documentation to MDA-Complaints@michigan.gov

 It appears that the report involves a single family that is potentially part of a larger outbreak; or

 It concerns a suspected or confirmed case of botulism, mushroom poisoning, paralytic shellfish poisoning, histamine poisoning or other significant illness clearly linked to consumption of food.

-Documentation of investigation findings
+Documentation and submittal of investigation findings

 A final written report must be sent to MDARD within 90 days of completing the investigation.
 Please do not send copies of completed interview forms with the final summary.
 Required outbreak documentation depends on the size of the outbreak as follows: